SybelBlue/slides/main-slides.md

 +++ <!-- .slide: data-auto-animate -->

-## computing is an art
-## of making meaning
+## computing is the art <br> of making meaning

-Note: Specifically, I claim that computing is the art of making meaning.
-I can feel some philosophers in the room bristling; this is not my intent, in fact, I need your help in a moment - but first an outline of the talk.
+Note:
+- philosophers in the room bristling
+- I need your help in a moment
+- first an outline of the talk.

 --- <!-- .slide: data-auto-animate -->